-In our entry on International Trade we pointed out that globalization may have important implications for the distributions of incomes, because it often creates ‘winners and losers’.
+In our entry on International Trade we point out that globalization may have important implications for the distributions of incomes, because it often creates ‘winners and losers’.

 The available empirical evidence on the causal link between globalization and inequality is not definitive, but does suggest that we might want to take this hypothesis seriously.
-Autor, Dorn and Hanson (2013)15, for example, study the consequences for the US of rising Chinese imports in the period 1990-2007.
+Autor, Dorn and Hanson (2013)18, for example, study the consequences of rising Chinese imports for the US in the period 1990-2007.
 The visualization below shows a scatter plot of cross-regional exposure to rising imports, against changes in employment.
 Each dot on this graph corresponds to a different area within the US (‘commuting zones’, CZs); the vertical axis shows the percent change in manufacturing employment for working age population; and the horizontal axis shows what the authors predict to be the per-worker exposure of the different areas to rising imports (depending on industrial composition, etc.).
-As can be seen, there is a negative correlation.
-In fact, the authors go beyond, and suggest that rising Chinese imports in the period 1990-2007 caused higher unemployment, lower labor force participation, and reduced wages in local labor markets that house import-competing manufacturing industries (see the paper for details on the empirical strategy used to determine causality).
+As we can see, there is a negative correlation.
+In fact, the authors go further and suggest that rising Chinese imports in the period 1990-2007 caused higher unemployment, lower labor force participation, and reduced wages in local labor markets that house import-competing manufacturing industries (see the paper for details on the empirical strategy used to determine causality).

 # What is the link between technological change and inequality?

 Economists often argue that changes in productive technologies increase inequality.
 The intuition behind this claim is that technical change favors more skilled workers, replacing tasks previously performed by the unskilled.
-Atkinson (2015)17 provides a simple discussion of the economic theory supporting this hypothesis.18
+Atkinson (2015)20 provides a simple discussion of the economic theory supporting this hypothesis.21

 This graph shows that in the US there was a large increase in the supply of more educated workers during the second half of the 20th century.
 Since the returns to education increased while supply was also increasing, we can interpret this as evidence in support of the hypothesis that technological change was biased in favour of skilled workers.

 The above remark implies a positive correlation between skill-biased technological change and wage inequality.
-As always, a correlation does not imply causation – we do not know if it was skill-biased technology what specifically caused more inequality.
-However, the fact that this correlation has been observed in other countries suggests that technology is likely part – but only part – of the explanation for growing inequality in high-income countries.
+As always, a correlation does not imply causation—we do not know if it was skill-biased technology that specifically caused more inequality.
+However, the fact that this correlation has been observed in other countries suggests that technology is likely part—although only part—of the explanation for growing inequality in high-income countries.